Dragon's Den

 It is kuru tvaṁ — "please do" — a request.
 Not a command, not a passive observation.

-viii.
+ix.
 The fifteen‑minute sit

 Five steps.
 Step one names the supreme as one.
 Step two acknowledges the energies that hold the day.
 Step three is japa.
 Step four, pradakṣiṇā.
 Step five, surrender — and the world.